trex-paxos/trex-paxos-jvm/README.md

 ### Third: Learning Which Values Are Fixed

-Any value `V` journaled into slot `S` by a mathematician majority of nodes will never change.
+Any value `V` journaled into slot `S` by a mathematical majority of nodes will never change.
 Cloud environments typically only support point-to-point messaging.
 This means that `AcceptResponse` messages are only sent to the leader.
 It can then send a short `fixed(S,N)` message to inform the other nodes when a value has been fixed.
 This message can piggyback at the front of the subsequent outbound `accept` message network packet.